Shaban Trstena

-Shaban Trstena (Shaban Tërstena, Шабан Трстена; born 1 January 1965) is an Albanian former freestyle wrestler from North Macedonia.
+Shaban Trstena (Shaban Tërstena, Шабан Трстена; born 1 January 1965) is a Macedonian-Yugoslavian former freestyle wrestler.

 Trstena won the gold medal at the 1984 Olympics in Los Angeles and also won the silver medal at the 1988 Olympics in Seoul.
 Trstena is currently the youngest to win any wrestling gold at the Olympics, being 19 years of age at the Los Angeles Olympics.

 He would win in his wrestling career the 1984 European Championship and the 1990 European Wrestling Championship in Poznan.
 Trstena also won gold beating the then World Champion Valentin Yordanov.
 Trstena would then win silver in 1983, 1985, 1986, and the bronze in 1982 and 1988.

 In the 1982 World Wrestling Championships, Trstena reached bronze.
 During the three times he competed in the Mediterranean or Balkan Games, he won gold in all three.
 He has been pronounced the best Macedonian athlete many times and once, in 1984 the best athlete of Yugoslavia.
 In 2000 he has been also pronounced the best Albanian athlete of the last century.
 He has won 715 matches out of 741 fights.
 He participated in 42 tournaments in the world winning 30 gold medals, the remainder being silver and bronze.
 At the Atlanta Olympic Games in 1996 he won the fifth place.